christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 In case the user has uninstalled the app or answered wrong, the 'open the app' action will not be that problematic as we'll see later : on Android it will just redirect to Google Play and on IOS a small error popup will appear shortly before redirecting also to the Appstore.

-#Detecting if the page is viewed by a mobile device
+#Detecting if the page is being viewed with a mobile device

 Such a redirection can be simply done by a standalone script in Javascript, that will first detect if it's a mobile device.